 Museum Uhl' sches Haus Göllheim

 Everything about people and history in Göllheim can be seen in the Uhl'schen Haus.
-The first major theme is the Uhl family itself: Wilhelm and Babette Uhl built the prestigious residence at Hauptstraße 7 in 1898, and the mansard-roofed building in the style of the Wilhelminian period features a richly decorated façade.
+The first major topic is the Uhl family itself: Wilhelm and Babette Uhl built the representative residential house at Hauptstraße 7 in 1898.
+The mansard-roofed building in the style of the Gründerzeit shows a richly decorated facade.
 Inside, leather-like embossed wallpaper, ceiling paintings, Art Nouveau windows and faience tiled stoves bear witness to the upper middle-class living culture of the Uhl family.

 Wilhelm Uhl was a burgomaster of Göllheim for 16 years.
 After the death of the couple, the house was sold to the municipality.
-Since 1979 it has housed the local history museum, and a few years ago the Uhl'sche Haus was freshened up with a new concept.
+Since 1979 it has housed the local history museum, and a few years ago the Uhl'sche Haus was refreshed with a new concept.

 The geology in Göllheim and Dyckerhoff cement are connected.
 On the Dachsberg near Göllheim, the Dyckerhoff company mined lime marl for cement production for decades.
 Today, a geopark has been created there.
 The exhibition tells of the Göllheim lagoon, of the lime snail of the Tertiary period and of cement as a successful building material with a history.
 It is good to know that Dyckerhoff supplied 8000 barrels of Portland cement for the construction of the Statue of Liberty in New York, which was inaugurated in 1886.

-The fifth exhibition area fits into the upper-class ambience of the Uhl'sche Haus: the fascination of dolls.
-The Uhl'sche Haus offers many historical testimonies, listening stations, documentaries and projects to touch and try out, as well as a café.
-On the ground floor you can also get married: The former reception room of the Uhl family prepares a festive ambience with its wood panelling and ceiling paintings.
+The fifth exhibition area fits into the upper-class ambience of the Uhl'sches Haus: the fascination of dolls.
+The Uhl House offers many historical testimonies, listening stations, documentary films and projects to touch and try out, as well as a café.
+You can also get married on the first floor: The former reception room of the Uhl family prepares a festive ambience with its wood paneling and ceiling paintings.